-Dr Julia Ferrari, Lecturer: how symbionts affect their hosts’ ecology; the interaction and co-evolution of multiple partners in these systems.
+Dr Julia Ferrari, Senior lecturer: how symbionts affect their hosts’ ecology; the interaction and co-evolution of multiple partners in these systems.

-Dr Thorunn Helgason, Lecturer: the role of arbuscular mycorrhizal fungi as a conduit for mineral nutrients between plants and soil.
+Dr Thorunn Helgason, Senior lecturer: the role of arbuscular mycorrhizal fungi as a conduit for mineral nutrients between plants and soil.

 Dr Angela Hodge, Reader: plant-soil-microbe interactions; mycorrhizal fungi and nutrient cycling in soil systems using mechanistic and ecological approaches.